theharveyz/cms/intl.en-US/API Reference/Alert rules for time series metrics/PutMetricRuleTargets.md

 # PutMetricRuleTargets {#doc_api_Cms_PutMetricRuleTargets .reference}

-You can call this operation to add or modify targets of an alert rule.
+You can call this operation to add or modify the message resource of an alert rule.

-Currently, this operation only supports targets of the MNS type.
+This operation only supports Message Notification Service \(MNS\) as the message service.

 ## Debugging {#apiExplorer .section}

-Alibaba Cloud provides OpenAPI Explorer to simplify API usage.
-You can use [OpenAPI Explorer](https://api.aliyun.com/#product=Cms&api=PutMetricRuleTargets) to search for APIs, call APIs, and dynamically generate SDK example code.
+Alibaba Cloud provides [OpenAPI Explorer](https://api.aliyun.com/#product=Cms&api=PutMetricRuleTargets) to simplify API usage.
+You can use OpenAPI Explorer to search for APIs, call APIs, and dynamically generate SDK example code.

 ## Request parameters {#parameters .section}